-As of today, the most common way to send data with light is accomplished via simple amplitude modulation (on-off keying OOK).
-This means that the light is switched on and off to send data.
-But this simple way of proceeding has reached its limit because we cannot switch the light fast enough on and off to increase the data transmission rate.
-So, industry has been looking for more sophisticated ways of modulating the light.
+Currently, the most common way to send data with light is accomplished by simple amplitude modulation (on-off keying OOK).
+This means that the light is turned on and off to send data.
+But this simple way of doing things has reached its limits because we can’t turn the light on and off fast enough to increase the data transmission rate.
+So the industry has been looking for more sophisticated ways to modulate light.
 Many other proven modulation techniques already exist in the RF transmission world.
-So, industry is applying and adapting some of these techniques to modulate the light.
-Coherent optics regroups these techniques using the various properties of the light to send more data.
-These key properties of the light are its amplitude, phase and polarization.
+The industry is therefore applying and adapting some of these techniques to modulate light.
+Coherent optics brings these techniques together by using the various properties of light to send more data.
+These key properties of light are its amplitude, phase and polarization.

-- Amplitude modulation: Instead of using the simple OOK modulation (black & white), we can use various intermediate levels of amplitude (grey levels).
-It’s like a dimmer for a light bulb.
-We talk about ASK: Amplitude shift keying.
-The amplitude of a carrier is shifted between two states to represent zeroes and ones.
+- Amplitude modulation: Instead of using the simple OOK modulation (black and white), we can use different intermediate levels of amplitude (gray levels).
+It is like a dimmer for a light bulb.
+We speak of ASK: Amplitude shift keying.
+The amplitude of a carrier is shifted between two states to represent the zeros and ones.

-- Polarization: With light carrier wave, there is one additional degree of freedom, which is the light polarization; There are two main directions of polarization: Vertical & Horizontal; Both are used independently to encode the message.
-These two directions could also be used to transport separated messages.
-It is the polarization modulation.
-With coherent optics, we use the vertical & horizontal polarization of the light to transmit data.
+- Polarization: With the carrier wave of light, there is an additional degree of freedom, which is the polarization of the light; there are two main directions of polarization: Vertical and Horizontal; both are used independently to encode the message.
+These two directions can also be used to carry separate messages.
+This is called polarization modulation.
+With coherent optics, we use the vertical and horizontal polarization of light to transmit data.

-Coherent technology uses the three degrees of freedom (amplitude, phase & polarization of the light) to pack more data on the wave which is transmitted.
-By this way, we can reach much higher bit rates on a single wavelength under coherent modulation.
-To achieve this goal, we need coherent optical engine (coherent transmitter and receiver) supported by a sophisticated piece of electronics to make the job.
+Coherent technology uses the three degrees of freedom (amplitude, phase and polarization of light) to focus more data on the wave that is being transmitted.
+In this way, we can achieve much higher bit rates on a single wavelength with coherent modulation.
+To achieve this goal, we need a coherent optical engine (coherent transmitter and receiver) supported by a sophisticated piece of electronics to do the job.
 This is the role of the DSP (Digital Signal Processor).
-This DSP has various functionalities like Chromatic Dispersion (CD) compensation, Polarization Mode Dispersion (PMD) compensation, non-linearities compensation, symbol clock recovery, carrier phase recovery, frequency offset compensation, symbol detection, polarization demultiplexing…
+This DSP has various functionalities such as chromatic dispersion compensation (CD), polarization mode dispersion compensation (PMD), non-linearities compensation, symbol clock recovery, carrier phase recovery, frequency offset compensation, symbol detection, polarization demultiplexing…

-All these functionalities will lead to higher flexibility in lines rates, with scalability from 100G to 400G and beyond per single signal carrier
+All of these features will allow greater flexibility in line rates, with scalability from 100G to 400G and beyond per single signal carrier.

 What about terms like QPSK or QAM?

-QPSK means Quadrature Phase Shift Keying.
-In fiber optics, it means shifting the phase of the light wave with four different possibilities while keeping the amplitude fixed.
-QPSK is synonymous with 4QAM where QAM stands for quadrature amplitude modulation and where we do not play with the amplitude of the signal.
-The technology allows to put more and more level of phase and amplitude in order to reach 8QAM, 16QM, 32QAM and even 64QAM.
-The more levels you add, the higher bit rates you can reach.
-For instance, 64QAM packs 6 bits per symbol.
-It means that a flow at 100 GBaud/s would correspond to the transmission of 600 Gbit/s signal with OOK, which is technically not possible.
+QPSK stands for Quadrature Phase Shift Keying.
+In the field of fiber optics, it is to shift the phase of the light wave according to four different possibilities while maintaining the fixed amplitude.
+QPSK is synonymous with 4QAM where QAM means quadrature amplitude modulation and where we do not play with the amplitude of the signal.
+The technology allows you to add more and more phase and amplitude levels to reach 8QAM, 16QM, 32QAM and even 64QAM.
+The more levels you add, the higher the bit rates you can achieve.
+For example, 64QAM contains 6 bits per symbol.
+This means that a bit rate of 100 GBaud/s would correspond to the transmission of a 600 Gbit/s signal with OOK, which is technically impossible.

-In Summarry, the coherent optical technology comes with the below advantages:
+In summary, coherent optical technology has the following advantages:

-- Programmability: This technology can be tailored for a wide variety of networks and applications and the same card can support multiple modulation formats and/or different baud rates, enabling operators to choose from a variety of line rates.
+- Programmability: This technology can be adapted to a wide variety of networks and applications, and the same card can support multiple modulation formats and/or different transmission speeds, allowing operators to choose from a variety of line rates.

-- High-gain soft-decision Forward Error Correction (FEC): Enables signals to traverse longer distances while requiring fewer regenerator points.
-It provides more margin, allowing higher bit-rate signals to traverse farther distances.
-This results in simpler photonic lines, less equipment, lower costs and a significant increase of the bandwidth.
+- High-gain soft-decision forward error correction (FEC): Allows signals to travel longer distances while requiring fewer regeneration points.
+It provides greater margin, allowing higher bit rate signals to travel greater distances.
+The result is simpler photonic lines, less equipment, lower costs and a significant increase in bandwidth.

-- Spectral shaping: Provides greater capacity across cascaded Reconfigurable Optical Add-Drop Multiplexers (ROADMs), resulting in increased spectral efficiency for super channels.
-Spectral shaping is critical in flexible grid systems because it allows carriers to be squeezed closer together to maximize capacity.
+- Spectral shaping: Provides greater capacity through cascaded reconfigurable optical add-drop multiplexers (ROADMs), resulting in increased spectral efficiency for superchannels.
+Spectral shaping is critical in flexible array systems because it allows carriers to be brought closer together to maximize capacity.

-- Strong mitigation to dispersion: Offers better optical performance at higher bit-rates.
-Coherent processors must account for dispersion effects after the signal has been transmitted across the fiber, including compensating for CD and PMD.
-The advanced digital signal processors in coherent optics take away the headaches of planning dispersion maps and budgeting for PMD by mitigating these effects.
-Additionally, coherent processors improve tolerances for Polarization-Dependent Loss (PDL) and must rapidly track the State of Polarization (SOP) to avoid bit-errors due to cycle slips that would otherwise affect optical performance.
-As a result, operators can deploy line rates up to 400G per carrier across longer distances than ever; high bit-rate signals can even be deployed on old fiber that previously could not support 10G.
+- Strong dispersion mitigation: Provides better optical performance at higher bit rates.
+Coherent processors must account for dispersion effects after the signal is transmitted over the fiber, including compensating for CD and PMD.
+Advanced coherent optics digital signal processors eliminate the headache of dispersion map planning and PMD budgeting by mitigating these effects.
+In addition, coherent processors improve tolerances for polarization-dependent loss (PDL) and must quickly track polarization state (SOP) to avoid bit errors due to cycle slippage that would otherwise affect optical performance.
+As a result, operators can deploy line rates of up to 400G per carrier over longer distances than ever before; high-speed signals can even be deployed over older fibers that previously could not support 10G.